Direction for Detection: A Survey of Automated Vulnerability Detection and all of its Pain Points: Background

-\textbf{Intermediate representations} (IRs) were developed to aid analysis of source code by compilers but have become widely-used outside of compilation.
-IRs can be instruction sets (such as bytecode) or specialized abstract data structures.
-The common IR data structures in the AVD literature are: \begin{enumerate} \item \textbf{Abstract syntax tree~(AST):} captures the syntactic structure of source code; nodes represent language constructs (e.g., variables, if statements) and edges show that the parent node operates on the sub-trees rooted at the child nodes (e.g., if statements will typically connect to their condition, then-branch, and else-branch). \item \textbf{Control flow graph~(CFG):} captures all paths that a program may execute; nodes represent continuous blocks of code connected by directed edges that represent jumps (e.g., if statements, function calls). \item \textbf{Data flow graph~(DFG):} captures how data moves between program elements modeling dependencies between values; nodes represent expressions that hold values and edges show the flow of data. \item \textbf{Program dependency graph~(PDG):} captures both data and control dependencies in a single graph. \item \textbf{Code property graph~(CPG):} combines information from the AST, CFG, and PDG into a single structure. \end{enumerate} IRs for AVD are typically generated using off-the-shelf tools, such as \texttt{ANTLRv4}~\citeTool{ANTLR} and \texttt{astminer}~\citeTool{astminer} for ASTs or Joern~\citeTool{joern} for C/C++ CPGs.
+The common IR data structures in the AVD literature are: \begin{enumerate}[label=(\roman*)] \item \emph{Abstract syntax trees~(AST)} capture the syntactic structure of source code; nodes represent language constructs (e.g., variables, if statements) and edges show that the parent node operates on the sub-trees rooted at the child nodes (e.g., if statements will typically connect to their condition, then-branch, and else-branch). \item \emph{Control flow graphs~(CFG)} capture all paths that a program may execute; nodes represent continuous blocks of code connected by directed edges that represent jumps (e.g., if statements, function calls). \item \emph{Data flow graphs~(DFG)} capture how data moves between program elements, modeling dependencies between values; nodes represent expressions that hold values and edges show the flow of data. \item \emph{Program dependency graphs~(PDG)} capture both data and control dependencies in a single graph. \item \emph{Code property graphs~(CPG)} combine information from the AST, CFG, and PDG into a single structure. \end{enumerate} IRs for AVD are typically generated using off-the-shelf tools, such as \texttt{ANTLRv4}~\cite{ANTLR} and \texttt{astminer}~\cite{astminer} for ASTs or Joern~\cite{joern} for CPGs.